-The Construction Technology
+The Construction

-Certificate will provide the student
+Technology Certificate

+provides students with a

-with a technical foundation required to
+technical foundation required

-compete in today's construction field.
+to compete in today's construction field.
+Students

-The student will be instructed through
+will be instructed through

-mastery learning components and field
+mastery learning components

-study workshops arranged with local
+and field study workshops

-contractors.
-Students may apply credit
+arranged with local contractors.
+Students may apply

-hours earned in this program toward
+credit hours earned in this

+program toward the Associate

-the Associate of Applied Science
+of Applied Science degree in

-degree in Construction Technology.
+Construction Technology.